 It is still possible for a goal keeper to score a goal for the opposing team by carrying the ball into its own goal.
 A robot that grabs right on the line and immediately kicks without walking forward should be considered to have scored, even if the grab motion moves the ball over the line.
+The general idea should be that the robot does not score soley because it dribbled over the line.
+If the robot grabs the ball very close to the line and moves it just over the line then kicks, then this should count as a goal.
 It is still possible to walk the ball into the goal be pushing the ball with the front of the robot, as long as the ball is not being held.
 Example.
 A robot holds the ball and before the referees can remove the robot, it shoots the ball into the goal.
 The goal will not be counted and the ball will be replaced where the robot held the ball.